PC Matic Review 2024: Better Than Other Antiviruses?

 PC Matic Mobile App

-Installing the mobile security apps was simple all I had to do was download them (from the Google Play Store for my Android device and Apple App Store for my iPhone) and log into my PC Matic account.
+Installing the mobile security apps was simple — all I had to do was download them (from the Google Play Store for my Android device and Apple App Store for my iPhone) and log into my PC Matic account.

-I tested both options, and both scans were finished in less than 10 seconds.
+The apps are pretty basic — with the Android app you can either scan apps or scan files.
+I tested both options, and both scans were finished in under 5 minutes.
 The report only showed how many applications and files were scanned and how many infections were detected.

 PC Matic Mobile App